-Management and director share transfer restriction agreements, as applicable, are outstanding among NGP, Petrus and each of Mr. Mr. Neil Korchinski, our President and Chief Executive Officer, Ms. Cheree Stephenson, our Vice President, Finance and Chief Financial Officer (the "Common Share Transfer Restriction Agreements") following completion of the Arrangement.
+A share transfer restriction agreement is outstanding among NGP, Petrus, Mr. Mr. Neil Korchinski, our President and Chief Executive Officer and Ms. Cheree Stephenson, our Vice President, Finance and Chief Financial Officer (the "Common Share Transfer Restriction Agreement").

-The Common Share Transfer Restriction Agreements restrict the transfer of an aggregate of 2,660,320 Common Shares (plus certain additional Common Shares as may be issued upon the exercise of Options, Old Petrus Options and Old Petrus Warrants, as the case may be, held by the parties, subject to certain conditions) unless such transfer is approved by NGP or is a transfer to a permitted transferee.
-The share transfer restrictions contained in the Common Share Transfer Restriction Agreements shall not apply in the case of a transaction involving a "fundamental change" of Petrus (as such term is defined in the Common Share Transfer Restriction Agreements).
+The Common Share Transfer Restriction Agreement restricts the transfer of an aggregate of 47,500 Common Shares (plus certain additional Common Shares as may be issued upon the exercise of Options held by the parties, subject to certain conditions) unless such transfer is approved by NGP or is a transfer to a permitted transferee.
+The share transfer restrictions contained in the Common Share Transfer Restriction Agreement shall not apply in the case of a transaction involving a "fundamental change" of Petrus (as such term is defined in the Common Share Transfer Restriction Agreement).

-The Common Share Transfer Restriction Agreements shall terminate on the earlier of: (i) three years from the date of the Common Share Transfer Restriction Agreements; (ii) a completion of a transaction giving rise to a "fundamental change"; (iii) the date of that NGP no longer owns or controls 5% of the Common Shares (on a non-diluted basis); or (iv) the date on which the Common Shares held by the parties to the Common Share Transfer Restriction Agreements are no longer subject to transfer restrictions.
+The Common Share Transfer Restriction Agreement shall terminate on the earlier of: (i) three years from the date of the Common Share Transfer Restriction Agreement; (ii) a completion of a transaction giving rise to a "fundamental change"; (iii) the date of that NGP no longer owns or controls 5% of the Common Shares (on a non-diluted basis); or (iv) the date on which the Common Shares held by the parties to the Common Share Transfer Restriction Agreement are no longer subject to transfer restrictions.